mkijowski/hackin2020/walkthrough/README.md

 ### Part I
 *Dump the flash contents of the keypad in intel hex.
 The flag is the MD5 hash of the file.*

 This is tricky since being able to access the bootloader took some time and debugging on our end.
 The hardest two parts were identifying what `avrdude` command options to use, specifically for the programmer type (`-c` option), and the interface to use (`-P` option).
-As it turns out, all of the usb `/dev/tty` options were wrong, and the device is only reachable via `avrdude` for a few seconds after a reset.
+As it turns out, all of the USB `/dev/tty` options were wrong, and the device is only reachable via `avrdude` for a few seconds after a reset.
 Jumping the reset pin (can be identified from the datasheet) and monitoring all changes to devices in `/dev` showed us that a `/dev/ttyACM0` device is available briefly after reset.
 Combining that with some internet searching that states most of these types of chips use the `-c avr109` programmer and we had the following command:

 `sudo avrdude -p m32u4 -c avr109 -P /dev/ttyACM0 -U flash:r:"flash.hex":i`